woocommerce/storechild/readme.md

 ### Default Storefront and Extension values

-Storechild uses `Storechild_Customizer::return_storechild_defaults()` and `Storechild_Integrations::return_storechild_extension_defaults()`
-to automatically set some defaults for you in the customizer.
-Use the example to set defaults for any settings you want to change.
+Storechild filters `storefront_setting_default_values` to set some defaults for you in the customizer.
+See `Storechild_Customizer::storechild_defaults()` and use it as an example to set defaults for any settings you want to change.

 ### Grunt